 It's made at an Ekhart bakery called the Rise ‘N Roll.
 The bakery began in 2001 in nearby Shipshewana, Indiana.
 A young Amish couple began baking recipes handed down in the woman's family for generations.
 They sold baked goods from their front porch to be a blessing to their neighbors.

-Over the years, they worked on perfecting the recipes, until in 2004 they opened the first Rise’n Roll Bakery in Middlebury, Indiana.
+Over the years, they worked on perfecting the recipes until, in 2004, they opened the first Rise’n Roll Bakery in Middlebury, Indiana.
 The original bakery did not use any electricity, refrigeration, or modern technology.
 All of the mixing, sheeting, and prepping was done entirely by hand.

 In 2009, the Amish owner sold the company to a non-Amish family.
 The new owners moved the bakery into a much larger facility.
 The original Amish owner stayed employed at Rise’ n Roll and franchising began.
 Now there are stores all over Michiana.

-But the bakery is still doing things the “old fashioned way”, and blessing customers, one at a time.
+But the bakery is still doing things the “old fashioned way” and blessing customers, one at a time.
 The caramel cinnamon donut is the local favorite dubbed Amish Crack.

-Jennifer bought some of the caramel cinnamon donuts, as well as three more donut varieties.
+Jennifer bought some caramel cinnamon donuts, as well as three more donut varieties.
 She taste-tested them all back in the RV and you can see in the camping in Michiana video which one was her favorite.

+And so ends our short camping getaway in Michiana.
 No longer will our visits to Elkhart during the year be strictly business.

 The Rise N Roll will now be a required stop.

 There's also an awesome restaurant in Middlebury that we have discovered that specializes in chicken and Amish pies.
+We'll have to tell you about that in a future report.
+But for now…

-One Response to “Fabulous Camping in Michiana [Fueled by delicious Amish Crack!]”
+One Response to “Fabulous Camping in Michiana (Fueled by Delicious Amish Crack!)”

 Comments are closed.